This is the persistent question among my friends. How do you cut the cord and still watch all the different sports you want?

 Now, I’m sure there are people who know how to bypass that, but I’m pretty much a rule follower.

 OK, so what’s the solution?

 Well there are a couple of decent solutions none of which are perfect.
-Here are my two best options to cut the cord and still watch cable
+Here are some of my better options to cut the cord and still watch cable.

 I understand why people like Sling TV.
 It is relatively affordable with its Orange and Blue TV options and $5 or $10 add-ons at the bottom.